devhartley/Gangsir_MC_LuaPrograms/README.md

 Gangsir's simple Sugarcane harvester robot program.
 To use, provide the length of the farm in the program arguments.
 Robot can be completely tier 1, although at least 1 inventory upgrade is required.
-To set up, place blocks in this configuration:
-R = Robot,S = Sugarcane, W = water, C = charger
-WSSW
-WSSW
-WSSW
-WSSW
-WSSW
-WSSW
- CR
-(For example, to run the program with this config you would provide 6 for the program argument) Chest goes on bottom of robot for output, robot needs to be 1 block off the ground, lined up with Sugarcane column on the right.
+Chest goes on bottom of robot for output, robot needs to be 1 block off the ground, lined up with Sugarcane column on the right.
+There should be 2 columns of the same length of sugarcane.
+Each row should follow the same pattern of WSSW, with the robot below the last row, on the right column.
 Light colors are blue for waiting, green for harvesting, and red for dropping items.

 ###OpenComputers Microcontroller Programs